 In 2016, on behalf of the Scottish Government, SCLD commissioned the University of Strathclyde to conduct a scoping exercise to map out services for parents with learning disabilities across Scotland.

-On November 17th, the findings from this report were presented by the authors Dr Ailsa Stewart and Dr Gillian MacIntyre, at an event at The Lighthouse in Glasgow.
 The Scottish Government fully accepted the findings and recommendations in the report Supporting Parents with Learning Disabilities in Scotland: Challenges and Opportunities

 You can read the key findings from the report here.